Conduct a Background Check

 Make sure that the advisor is registered to provide the services you need.
 If you need help at this stage, contact BCSC Inquiries.
 We welcome your phone inquiries about registration during regular business hours, or anytime by email.
 To find out more information about the advisor or firm, see the Guide for checking registration.
 Or, download the pdf .

 Check to see if the advisor you are considering was ever disciplined for bad practices.
-If so, you’ll be able to find a record of the violation and the discipline they received using the CSA Disciplined List.
+If so, you’ll be able to find a record of the violation and the discipline they received using the National Disciplined List.

 The Canadian Securities Administrators' (CSA) website lists individuals and companies from many parts of Canada, including British Columbia, who have been subject to sanctions by any securities regulator, the Investment Industry Regulatory Organization of Canada (IIROC) or the Mutual Fund Dealers Association of Canada (MFDA).